Zi Ya (Purple Buds)

 Sheng Puer Cake 200g 2023

-An incredibly nutrient-rich tea made using 95% pure young tea buds from old growth purple tea trees.
+An incredibly nutrient-rich tea made with all young tea buds from old-growth purple tea trees, high in colorful anthocyanins.
 Unique rich and sweet floral aroma with persistent sweet, savory, and umami flavors and mild astringency.

 $89.00

-This rare sheng puer tea is made using 95% pure young tea buds from old growth purple tea trees.
+This rare sheng puer tea is made using all young tea buds from old-growth purple tea trees.
 These purple buds are plucked during the very earliest harvest of the spring, before the Qing Ming festival on April 5th.
 The glossy orange-yellow infusion has lots of fragrant tea oils that swirl on its surface, creating a unique rich and sweet floral aroma reminiscent of sun-dried tomato.
-Its deep lingering flavor contains sweet, savory, and umami layers with notes of green olive and has a mild astringency compared to other sheng puers.
+Its lingering flavor contains complex sweet, savory, and umami layers with notes of green olive and has a mild astringency compared to other sheng puers.

 Tea production